Click here to submit your water use report to the Association by March 1, 2026.

 Est. 2005Est.
 2005

-The first program (Savings Account) allows a portion of unused water to be preserved for future use at the same location.
-The second program (Deposit & Lease) is for the transfer the historical water use of a water right(s) to other areas within the same subbasin.
-These programs have gained in popularity and give water users added water use flexibility while conserving water.
+The first program, the Savings Account, allows a portion of unused water to be preserved for future use at the same location.
+The second program, Deposit & Lease, allows the historical water use of a water right to be transferred to other areas within the same subbasin.
+Both programs have grown in popularity and give water users additional flexibility while helping conserve local water resources.

 Programs